Below is a glossary of terms related to the Engage Project. These terms focus on project structure, processes and technology.

 Campus Management and Oberlin's preferred term for an automated communication plan consisting of a series of touch points triggered by a database action or student/faculty/staff input.

 Person record: student, faculty, staff; could have many relationships

 communications and relationship management (sometimes referred to as customer relationship management)

 Collection of views to push information or to-dos to a user.
 Interchangeable with workspace.
 Academic Advising Dashboard, Student Dashboard

 Templates are constructed with a drag-and-drop editor or populated with HTML

 Oberlin-preferred term for the software tool.
-Shortened from the full product name "CampusNexus Engage."
+Called "Anthology Reach" by the software vendor.